Information Sheet 2024/25

 Coaching

 Coaching is run by George Ross of Ross Tennis, a very professional and motivated coach.
-He runs junior coaching sessions on Wednesday and Friday afternoons/early evenings during the summer and winter (under floodlights) and hold junior coaching camps during the Easter and summer holidays.
+They run numerous coaching sessions for juniors (including camps during half terms and holidays) and for seniors.

 Website

-Our website has information about the club, news, a membership page, plus information on coaching, all of which will be updated to help keep you informed.
-You can also book a court via this website.
+Our website has information about the club, news, a membership page, plus information on coaching to help keep you informed.

 Matches